freenode/web-7.0/content/kb/using/sendpass.md

 If you do not receive the email, please check your spam folders etc.

-If you already have an outstanding password reset mail, you cannot send another, but you can contact freenode staff in #freenode (or find them on /stats p) for assistance.
+If you already have an outstanding password reset mail, you cannot send another, but you can contact trumpnode staff in #trumpnode (or find them on /stats p) for assistance.

 Password resets do not work if someone is currently logged in to the account.